MeritHall Inc

-Company history
+History

-MeritHall Inc was originally envisioned as a technology company, centered around an online marketplace construction contractors could use to search for employees.
+MeritHall Inc was originally envisioned as a technology company, centered around an online marketplace for construction contractors to find employees.
 The company was restructured with less of a focus on technology and in 2013 it began taking on landscaping and snow removal clients.
 The company is headquartered in the historic Harmonie Centre building in downtown Detroit.
 On July 22, 2014 Senator Carl Levin referenced MeritHall Inc in a speech before Congress to argue for the efficacy of the Intermediary Lending Program, which facilitates loans for small businesses.